notice

 CONCORA: Connecticut Choral Artists

-A fully professional choir, founded in 1974 by its Conductor and Artistic Director, Richard Coffey, under the auspices of the South Church of New Britain.
+This fully professional choir, directed by Chris Shepard since 2015, was founded in 1974 by its founder, Artistic Director Emeritus Richard Coffey.
 CONCORA's mission is to perpetuate and perform with excellence choral music of the highest quality for the broadest possible audience.
-The size of the performing group depends primarily on the repertoire, and varies from twelve to forty-five voices.
-This is the fourth performing season for the CONCORA Consort of Voices, a small a cappella ensemble specializing in contemporary music.
-The quartet, CONCORA-to-Go, is dedicated to educational outreach through performances in schools.
+The size of the performing group depends primarily on the repertoire, and varies from twelve to thirty voices.

 [Top]